kitab-project-org/kitab-project-org.github.io/_pages/documentation/documentation.md

 4. Close Kate and (re-)open it.
 The OpenITImARkdown highlighting scheme should now be visible in Kate's menu: Tools > Highlighting > Markup

 ### Working with Kate

+#### Forcing an entire text file to be displayed from right to left:

+By default, Kate automatically determines the reading direction of each line of text separately;
+the first character with a specific direction (right-to-left or left-to-right) determines the direction of the line.

+To force Kate to display all lines in a text file from right to left, go to the View menu and choose "Force RTL direction".

 #### Activating the OpenITI mARkdown highlighting scheme